liyanant/multi_prop_pred_halide_SEs/README.md

 The optimised models for machine learning predictions and model training have been uploaded for ease of replication of this work.
 They can be found in the `ionic_conductivity/optimised_models`, `mechanical_properties/optimised_models`, and `ESW/optimised_models` subdirectories of this repository.

-Codes used for model training and predictions, and producing feature importance plots can be found in the `ionic_conductivity/codes`, `mechanical_properties/codes`, and `ESW/codes` subdirectories of this repository.
-The main code for model training is adapted from that by Kang et al.<sup>4</sup>
+The main code to perform model training for predictions of the properties mentioned earlier is adapted from that by Kang et al.<sup>4</sup>.
+Users are recommended to refer to the original code provided in their GitHub repository.<sup>4</sup>.
+Link: https://github.com/kminmin/LiSSE-MP

 ## Authors